-It is your responsibility to inform us of all changes that affect Member eligibility.
+It is your responsibility to inform your Employer Group and us of all changes that affect Member eligibility.
 These changes include: address changes; marriage of a Dependent; and death of a Member.

 Please Note: We must have your current address on file in order to correctly process claims.